 An Engineering teacher at one of the best private schools in Southern California will be teaching a PLTW (Project Lead the Way) Introduction to Engineering Design class that will introduce engineering as a profession by using a common approach to the solution of engineering problems while using the engineering process.

 He claims the following: “I think that these engineering classes are extremely beneficial.
 This is why I got my degree in physics because it applies mathematical principles into real-life situations.
 Now with engineering, here is more or less a problem that we can now solve by using the basic principles of physics and mathematical knowledge in order to construct something that is innovative in our world”.

-He continued to emphasize the importance of these 21st century skills that are available in the STEAM program at Southlands Christian Schools, one of the best private K-12 Christian schools.
+He continued to emphasize the importance of these 21st-century skills that are available in the STEAM program at Southlands Christian Schools, one of the best private K-12 Christian schools.
 This new STEAM program will be offered this 2019-2020 school year at Southlands Christians Schools.
-This school is desiring to prepare their students to not just be college-ready but ready for their future.
+This school is desiring to prepare its students to not just be college-ready but ready for their future.